Lance Henderson de La Fuente

-Lance Henderson de La Fuente (born May 19, 2003) is an Andorran chess grandmaster.
+Lance Henderson de La Fuente (born May 19, 2003) is a Spanish chess grandmaster who now represents Andorra.
 He is Andorra's highest-rated chess player.

 Chess career

 In October 2022, Henderson won the 4th ESNA European Small Nations Individual Chess Championship 2022 by defeating Luitjen Akselsson Apol in the final round.

 In December 2022, Henderson tied for second place in the Chessable Sunway Sitges Blitz tournament.

 Henderson participated in the Chess World Cup 2023, where he was defeated by Adhiban Baskaran in the first round.

+Personal life

+Henderson's father Matt Henderson is an American IT entrepreneur and amateur chess player; his mother María del Pino de la Fuente is a Spanish aerospace engineer.